JNOSQL/jnosql-book/en/part4/chapter4_1.md

 ##### Entity

 This annotation maps the class to Artemis.
-It has a unique attribute: name.
-This attribute is to inform either the column family name or the document collection name, etc..
-The default value is the simple name class, for example, given the org.jnosql.demo.Person class the default name will `Person`.
+It has an unique attribute called `name` .
+This attribute is to inform either the column family name or the document collection name, etc. The default value is the simple name of a class, for example, given the org.jnosql.demo.Person class the default name will `Person`.

 ```java
 @Entity